fransakeson/PiMultiRemote/README.md

 **Use RaspberryPi as gateway to control all your appliances**

 Todo:
-- Fix config array to trigger on key instead of looping through the whole thing on each keypress.
+- Fix config array to trigger on index instead of looping through the whole thing on each keypress.
 Stupid stupid.
 - Document the RF remote setup and keymapping.

 ## My HW setup: